thisisqubika/fakeit/README.md

 Basic usage
 --------

 Fakeit can be used in Java and Kotlin Android apps.
+Run the sample app to check all the available models and generate some random values.

 First you need to initialize Fakeit: